odubno/instagram-analyzer/README.md

 ```

 forms.py validates user input and makes sure that data is entered and the length of the input is no less than 2 characters.

+With that, we can now get to the code.

 ###### forms.py
 ```